 My daughter has acceptance into more than one GSCNC day camp.
 What should we do?

 If your daughter is accepted into more than one camp (with a wait list – not all camps fill up), the honorable thing to do would be to choose one camp to attend and withdraw from the others.
 This ensures another girl can enjoy the Girl Scout experience during the summer.
 Please make your decision promptly and carefully review each camp’s withdrawal procedures.

 Something has come up — how do I withdraw my daughter?

 To withdraw your daughter, please email us — we do not accept telephone withdrawals.
-If your camper withdraws before August 1, we can possibly offer your daughter’s place to another camper.
+If your camper withdraws before July 1, we can possibly offer your daughter’s place to another camper.
 Please keep in mind that we begin purchasing supplies for camp in April and the camp is completely self-supporting.
-Withdrawals before the cutoff date, June 1 (see Dates & Deadlines), will receive a full refund; withdrawals after the cutoff date will not receive any refund.
+Withdrawals before the cutoff date, June 1 (see Dates & Deadlines), will receive a full refund.